TaylorSwanson/crisscross-agent/api-spoof/readme.md

 ### The CrissCross way
-Even if your dev environment uses `localhost` to point your application server to your database server on a different port (as an example), you should instead use the IPC connection that CrissCross provides as your means of "discovering" your other servers.
+Even if your dev environment uses `localhost` to point your application server to your database server on a different port (as an example), you should instead use the HTTP connection that CrissCross provides as your means of "discovering" your other servers.

 Use this spoof server to "discover" network appliances such as your database as